 For students interested in completing a research thesis: the following timeline is provided as guidance of necessary activities toward successful completion within the two years you are in the program.
 Keep in mind that UNO faculty are not available during the summer for thesis proposal or defense meetings.
 Also, it may take at least several weeks to schedule thesis proposals and defenses as faculty on your committee likely have full schedules, so plan early.

 Students should refer to the guidelines for the university they are enrolled in.
-Students should always check the website for the most up-to-date guidance.
-A sample thesis timeline for full-time students appears below.
+Students should always check the graduate studies website for their respective campus for the most up-to-date guidance.

 UNO Thesis Guidelines UNMC Thesis Guidelines